Jongno 1 Day Itinerary – Best Things to Do Near Gyeongbokgung Palace

 Traditional royal ancestral ritual ceremony at Jongmyo Shrine in Seoul with Joseon dynasty guards and visitors watching cultural performance

-Intro – 종묘 Located in the heart of Jongno, 종묘 is one of the most unique cultural heritage sites in Seoul where visitors can experience a traditional Korean royal ancestral ritual that has continued for over 600 years.Originally built in 1395 during the Joseon Dynasty, Jongmyo was used to perform royal ancestral rites for kings … Read more
+Quick Info Intro – 종묘 Located in the heart of Jongno, 종묘 is one of the most unique cultural heritage sites in Seoul where visitors can experience a traditional Korean royal ancestral ritual that has continued for over 600 years.Originally built in 1395 during the Joseon Dynasty, Jongmyo was used to perform royal ancestral rites … Read more

 Traditional cultural performance taking place at Gwanghwamun Square in Seoul with King Sejong and Admiral Yi Sun-sin statues in Jongno near Gyeongbokgung Palace